giganticbite/hil-CPGenerator/index.md

 where $\rm{D_{\mathit{i}}}/\mathbf{R_{\mathit{i}}}$ is the chord of the degree $\rm{D_{\mathit{i}}}$ on region $\rm{\mathbf{R_{\mathit{i}}}}$ and $\mathbf{P_{\mathit{k}}}$ is a tonic pivot.

-[^1]: K. Fujii, Y. Saito, S. Takamichi, Y. Baba, and H. Saruwatari, *HumanGAN: generative adversarial network with hu-manbased discriminator and its evaluation in speech perception modeling*, in Proc.
+[^1]: K. Fujii, Y. Saito, S. Takamichi, Y. Baba, and H. Saruwatari, *HumanGAN: generative adversarial network with human-based discriminator and its evaluation in speech perception modeling*, in Proc.
 ICASSP, pp. 6239-6243, 2020.

 [^2]: F. Lerdahl, *Tonal Pitch Space*.
 Oxford University Press, 2001.